Katherine-Holland/NEW-CHERRY-LEAVES/README.md

 ## 📜 **License**
 This project was conducted under an NDA and is proprietary to Farmy & Foods.
 Unauthorized sharing of the dataset or codebase is prohibited.
+The restricted data is saved in a .git ignore file.

 ---